jonathan-salazar/01-Excel-Homework/README.md

 # 01-VBA-Homework
 This is my VBA homework for the USC Data analytics bootcamp

-This vba code loops through all the stocks for one year and outputs the following information.
+This vba code loops through all worksheets in a workbook and takes the stocks for one year and outputs the following information.

   - The ticker symbol.